xiaolai/regular-investing-in-box/docs/en/README.md

 >Many people underestimate or ignore the possibility of something unexpected happening in their lives.

-But life is actually full of unexpected events, so your life costs are always much higher than your worst estimates.
+But life is actually full of unexpected events, so your living costs are always much higher than your worst estimates.
 How much money should you use to invest?
 People often ask, "Is it enough if I invest 10% of my income?"
-For this question, though, using percentages often won't help us reach a meaningful conclusion.
+For this question, though, often using percentages won't help us reach a meaningful conclusion.

 ![Figure26](../images/Figure26.png)

 Imagine that your money is an egg.

 > * The yolk represents your daily expenses.
-> * The egg white represents your savings you have prepared to deal with risk.
+> * The egg white represents the savings you have prepared to deal with risk.
 > * The shell represents the money you have to invest, which can stay in the market no matter what over the next two full cycles.

-A lot of people fail at investing not because of their intellect, confidence, or resolve, but because they underestimated the cost of unexpected events in their lives.
-That is to say, they hadn't imagined that the egg white was so thick.
-For instance, their tooth fell out, a relative came down with a terminal illness, they were in a car accident, or their child made an expensive mistake.
+A lot of people fail at investing not because of their intellect, confidence, or resolve, but because they underestimate the cost of unexpected events in their lives.
+That is to say, they fail to imagine that the egg white is so thick.
+For instance, their tooth falls out, a relative comes down with a terminal illness, they are in a car accident, or their child makes an expensive mistake.
 There are countless examples, but suffice it to say that unexpected events come in many shapes and sizes, and they can be very expensive.

 This explains why it doesn't help to talk in percentages.
 For example, you have \$100,000, and you invest 10%.
 Then, before one full cycle has even passed, you have an unexpected expense of \$200,000, and your \$10,000 has already shrunk.
 What do you do?

-After being in the market for a period of time, all investors come the same deep understanding:
+After being in the market for a period of time, all investors come to the same deep understanding:

 >Every time you want to sell an investment for cash the price will always fall.

-What is the cause of this unintuitive phenomenon?
+What is the cause of this counterintuitive phenomenon?
 One cause is that bear markets are always longer than bull markets.
 Also, when you really need money it's usually when it's hard to make money outside of the market, which implies a weaker economy, so it's natural for the market to fall.
 Another factor at work is that when the price is rising you're less welling to sell.
 At times like that, longer-term holders don't have a strong impulse to spend.
 So the greatest losses always come when you "can't help but sell".

 You should now have a better understanding of this piece of advice, which you have probably heard countless times: